borkdude/finitize/README.md

 ;; calling `finitize` on something which is not a seq-like data structure will just return the thing: user=> (finitize 1)
 1
+;; so it's safe to call it on anything
 ```

 ## Extend